Limitation of Characterizing Implicit Regularization by Data-independent Functions: Overlapping Recipes

 \subsection{Two-point Overlapping Recipe (Part A)}

-We first provide a recipe that produces one-hidden-neuron networks subject to which the implicit regularization for $L$ cannot be characterized by any data-independent function $G: \sR^M \times \sR^M \to \sR$.
+Our Two-point Overlapping Recipe produces one-hidden-neuron networks which realizes the Two-point Overlapping Mechanism (Lemma \ref{Lem Two-point}).
 It works by selecting a common initial value $\vtheta_0$ for two gradient trajectories with respect to $S_1, S_2$, which converge to two points $\vtheta_1^*, \vtheta_2^* \in \fM_{S_2} \cap \fM_{S_1}$, respectively.
-In this procedure, the choice of $\vtheta_0$ and $\vtheta_1^*$ are (almost) arbitrary and one of the samples ($S_1$ or $S_2$) can be chosen (almost) arbitrarily.
-Moreover, using this construction procedure, it is easy to construct a $\sigma$ of any degree of smoothness and with nice properties (monotonicity, periodicity, etc.).
+In this procedure, the choice of $\vtheta_0$ and $\vtheta_1^*$ are (almost) arbitrary and one of the datasets ($S_1$ or $S_2$) can be chosen (almost) arbitrarily.
+Moreover, using this construction procedure, we can make $\sigma \in C^m(\sR)$ for any $m \in [0, \infty]$ and with other nice properties (monotonicity, periodicity, etc.).